-James Hunter was a partner in the Toronto office of KPMG LLP where he served as President of KPMG Forensic Inc. and Head of KPMG Risk and Compliance Services (Ontario and Atlantic) until his retirement in 2010.
-He is currently a Course Director (part-time) in the Faculty of Liberal Arts & Professional Studies at York University.
-James Hunter is a fellow of the Institute of Chartered Accountants in England & Wales and is a fellow of the Institute of Chartered Professional Accountants of Ontario.
+James Hunter is a forensic accountant.
+He is currently a part-time Course Director in the faculty of Liberal Arts & Professional Studies at York University.
+Prior to that, he was a partner in the Toronto office of KPMG LLP where he served as President of KPMG Forensic Inc. and Head of Risk and Compliance Services (Ontario and Atlantic).
+He is a fellow of the Institute of Chartered Accountants in England and Wales.
 He is a graduate of Edinburgh University.

-Kevin Latimer is the Managing Partner of the Halifax office of Cox & Palmer and a recognized professional in Administrative and Public Law, Corporate and Commercial Litigation, and Labour and Employment Law.
-A graduate of Mount Alison University, with a Masters from Carleton, and a Law Degree from Dalhousie, Kevin is a lover of the arts and has served as a Governor of the Nova Scotia College of Art and Design.
+Kevin Latimer is the Managing Partner of Cox & Palmer, Halifax office, and a recognized professional in Administrative and Public Law, Corporate and Commercial Litigation, and Labour and Employment Law.
+A graduate of Mount Allison University (BA), with a Master of Arts from Carleton University, and a Law Degree from Dalhousie.
+Kevin is passionate about the transformative power of music and the arts.
+He serves as a Governor of the Atlantic School of Theology (AST) and is a former Governor of the Nova Scotia College of Art and Design.

 Serving as Chair of the Board of NYO Canada between 2012 and 2017, Todd Buchanan is currently a partner with KPMG, LLP in Toronto.
 Currently working as the as the National Leader, Accounting Advisory Services, Todd has spent 24 years auditing and consulting with both large multi-national public companies and private companies.
 Todd earned his B. Commerce (Accounting) at McMaster University and earned his C.A in 1993.